-He currently co-hosts a 30-minute nationally syndicated weekday radio talk show, For Faith & Family, heard on over 250 stations across the US and worldwide on the web.
+He co-hosted from 1998 to 2013 a 30-minute nationally syndicated weekday radio talk show, For Faith & Family, heard on over 250 stations across the US and worldwide on the web.

 Dr. Land's latest book, The Divided States of America?
 What Liberals and Conservatives Get Wrong About Faith and Politics is published by Thomas Nelson and was re-released in January 2011 with a new preface.

 Dr. Land takes those on the right and the left to task for misstating God's role in America's affairs, suggesting instead that it is possible to "affirm and practice belief in God while simultaneously practicing a rigorous separation of church and state.”

 The book has earned accolades from a diverse audience, with endorsements from Madeleine Albright, Peter Gomes, Michael Novak, and Peter Berger, among many others.
 Senator Joseph Lieberman penned the foreword to the book.

 Dr. Land has also recently authored Imagine!
 A God-Blessed America (Broadman & Holman, 2005) and Real Homeland Security (Broadman & Holman, 2004).
 His other books include: For Faith & Family, The Earth Is The Lord's, Life At Risk, Citizen Christians, and Christians In The Public Square.